Congenital generalized lipodystrophy: Presentation

-Type 1 vs Type 2 Differences
+Differences between type 1 and type 2

-There are differences in how Type 1 vs Type 2 patients are affected by the disease.
+There are differences in how type 1 vs type 2 patients are affected by the disease.
 In type 1 patients, they still have mechanical adipose tissue, but type 2 patients do not have any adipose tissue, including mechanical.
 In type 2 patients, there is a greater likelihood of psychomotor retardation and intellectual impairment.